Jayasurya5454/Jayasurya5454/README.md

 <h1 align="center">Hi 👋, I'm JAYASURYA M</h1>
 <h3 align="center">A passionate Programmer from India </h3>
-<p align="center">I am fascinated by how computer technology 🌐 has brought changes to our lives that could never have been predicted; witnessing the expansion of computer science allowed me to consider studying software engineering from an early age, and my enthusiasm has perpetually developed since this time.
-And also I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️</p>
+<p align="center">I'm fascinated by how computer technology has transformed our lives in ways we couldn't have predicted.
+Witnessing its expansion inspired me to pursue software engineering from an early age, and my passion has only grown.
+I also love exploring new tech stacks and using them to build cool things. 🛠️</p>
 <p align="center">
  <img src="https://komarev.com/ghpvc/?username=Jayasurya5454&label=Profile%20views&color=0e75b6&style=flat" alt="supun nanayakkara" />